Made with lavender simple syrup, lemon sorbet, coconut milk, and soda water, these Lavender Lemonade Floats are both pretty and refreshingly yummy!

 If you’re in the camp of people who don’t enjoy floral notes in your food and drink, I get it, I really do.
 But I still want you to try this drink.
 Because it may just be the thing that changes your mind.
 Start by using just 1 Tbsp of lavender simple syrup instead of 2.
 Work your way up to that lavender love.
 I bet you’ll be feeling it in no time.

-And if all else fails, just bask in the beauty of the lavender lemonade float.
+But still, I recommend trying the lavender flavor.
+And if all else fails, you can just bask in the beauty of these lavender lemonade floats.
 Because no matter how you feel about floral flavors, there’s no denying that flowers are almost always pretty to look at (though can we talk about the fact that peonies really need to stay in bloom longer??).

 I stuck the second one in the fridge because Chris was out of town… And the next day, I downed that, too.
 OK, it wasn’t quite as delicious after sitting in the fridge overnight, but I loved it so much, I couldn’t stop drinking it and couldn’t bare the thought of wasting it.